taraokelly/GeoForum_Backend/README.md

 git clone https://github.com/taraokelly/GeoForum.git
 ```

-Then make sure you are in the root directory of the project and get npm to install the dependencies:
+Then make sure you are in the root directory of the cloned repository and get npm to install the dependencies:

 ```
 npm install